Skip to main content

 3. You may also request a claim form to be sent to you via mail.

-All instructions are included on the claim form.
-Please note that if you choose not to provide your Social Security Number you can choose option 2 or 3.
-Once you file your claim, you may check the status of your claim by creating or logging into your account.
-Please note that you will be required to have the claim ID, which is found at the top right and bottom right of your claim form.
-You can also call our office to check the status of your claim or to find out what the best way is to file your claim.
+Please note that if you choose not to provide your Social Security Number, you can choose option 2 or 3.
+Once you file your claim, you may check its status by creating or logging into your account.
+You will be required to have the claim ID, which can be found at the top right and bottom right of your claim form.

-In fiscal year 2020, the Unclaimed Property Division of the State Treasurer Office processed 17,600 individual claims totaling more than $4.7 million.
-This represented cash only; it excluded distributions for mutual funds and other securities.
-Below you will find historical data detailing the number of claimants paid annually, the amount of unclaimed property returned to Vermonters annually, and the amount of unclaimed property annually turned over to the Treasurer's Office.
+In fiscal year 2020, the Unclaimed Property Division of the State Treasurer's Office processed 17,600 individual claims totaling more than $4.7 million.
+This represented cash only, excluding distributions for mutual funds and other securities.

 Which State Statutes Govern Vermont Unclaimed Property?